 Fruit in savory dishes can be tricky for me.
 I have never really liked apples in a salad for instance but I can appreciate berries in tiny amounts.
-Only one fruit never disappoint me and I start thinking it’s my favorite among them all – probably together with apricots but who ever finds them at the right ripening point: peaches!
+Only one fruit never disappoint me and I start thinking it’s my favorite among them all (probably together with apricots, but who does ever find them at the right ripening point?): peaches!
 I love them sliced on a galette, chopped in a bowl of yogurt, cooked in a compote, or chopped into big chunks and tossed into a salad, as in this recipe.

 I wrote on Instagram about my feeling towards pumpkin seeds.
 Head over, read and tell me: does it ever happen to you?
 I have pretty much the same taste I had as a child – I only started loving dairy, especially goat cheese, in my 20s, while as a little girl I didn’t like cheese, especially if smelly.
 Now the smell is a prerequisite of a cheese to end in my cart.
 And it’s not just the pumpkin seeds!
 Tortilla chips, same thing.
 One month ago I couldn’t almost stand the smell of them when Lorenzo was eating them, now, anytime I need to add some complex carbs to my meal, I open the door of our pantry, grab his taco chips bag, steal the little pieces he usually throw away because impossible to dig into the salsa and put in my bowl of food.
 Did you know that they taste amazing with almost anything?